Training-Inference Consistent Segmented Execution for Long-Context LLMs¶

 arXiv: 2605.11744

-Area: LLM Efficiency / Long-Context Modeling
+Area: LLM Efficiency / Long Context Modeling

 TL;DR¶

-This paper proposes a long-context LLM framework where training and inference share exactly the same segmented forward execution semantics: only a fixed-length differentiable KV tail is retained across segments, plus a forward-only retrieval bypass.
-On LLaMA2-7B 32K/80K, it achieves comparable or even better LongBench/RULER performance than full attention with about \(6\times\) lower prefill peak memory.
+This paper proposes a long-context LLM framework that shares identical segmented forward execution semantics for both training and inference: it maintains a fixed-length differentiable KV tail across segments plus a forward-only retrieval bypass.
+On LLaMA2-7B 32K/80K, it achieves LongBench/RULER performance comparable to or better than full attention with approximately \(6\times\) lower peak prefill memory.

 Background & Motivation¶

-Key Challenge: Training uses global gradients, inference uses local state—if gradients during training can traverse dependency paths that do not exist at inference, "training objective ≠ inference objective" arises.
-Memory-based approaches like Transformer-XL introduce inter-segment state, but the update dynamics of persistent memory are not naturally equivalent to inference execution semantics.
+Key Challenge: Training uses global gradients, while inference uses local states—whenever gradients during training pass through dependency paths that do not exist during inference, "Training Objective \(\neq\) Inference Objective" occurs.
+While schemes with memory like Transformer-XL introduce inter-segment states, the update dynamics of persistent memory are not naturally equivalent to the execution semantics at inference time.

 Method¶